jmchilton/planemo/docs/_writing_dependencies_docker.rst

 This document doesn't describe how to run the containers, it describes how Galaxy figures out which container to run for a given tool.
 There are currently two strategies for finding containers for a tool - and they are each discussed in detail in this document.
-The newer approach is more experimental but will ultimately be considered the best practice approach - it is to allow Galaxy to find or build a BioContainers_ container using ``requirement`` tags that resolve to best-practice Conda channels.
+The newer approach is a bit more experimental but should be considered the best practice approach - it is to allow Galaxy to find or build a BioContainers_ container using ``requirement`` tags that resolve to best-practice Conda channels.
 The older approach is to explicitly declare a container identifier in the tool XML.